Galaxy Deblending using Residual Dense Neural networks: Neural Network Architecture and Training

 We first generate noiseless images of single galaxies, which can be considered as the pre-blended ground truth images.
 We employ the LSST DM galaxy catalog with a span of 1 square deg (\texttt{OneDegSq.fits} supplied with the BlendingToolKit).
-We use the default options, which impose a magnitude cut on the i-band, $i<25.3$.
+This catalog is derived from the \texttt{CatSim} galaxy catalog used by the LSST Data Management.
+It is based on dark matter haloes from the Millennium simulation and a semi-analytic baryon model from \cite{2006MNRAS.366..499D}.
+The semi-analytic model was calibrated in luminosity, color and morphology on low redshift galaxies.
+LSST cosmological catalogs were generated from this model by constructing a lightcone, covering redshifts $0<z<6$ by tiling $58$ simulation snapshots with halo masses down to $2.5\times 10^9 M_\odot$.
+The final catalog comprises of a $4.5 \times 4.5$ degree footprint on the sky, of which one square degree is sampled in \texttt{OneDegSq.fits}.
+The resulting galaxies are thus somewhat realistic in morphologies, luminosities and colours, but lack the the full morphological richness of real galaxies.

+We use the default options, which include pixel scale of 0.2 arcsec/pixel and impose a magnitude cut on the i-band, $i<25.3$.
+This cut corresponds to the LSST gold sample cut and thus represents a set of galaxies that should be measured with reasonable accuracy by the LSST.
+While it is true that fainter interlopers might negatively affect the deblending procedure, we have ignored this in this exploratory paper.
+The default option also includes a constant Gaussian PSF with a FWHM of $0.73$, $0.70$ and $0.67$ arcsec in the $g$, $r$ \& $i$ bands respectively.
 Then, the noiseless blended images are generated by a pixelwise summation between these single galaxy images.
-Additional random Poisson noise is added to the image to get the noisy blended images corresponding to the LSST 10-year depth.
-We selected $g$, $r$ and $i$ bands from the resultant images and converted them into RGB images.
-The original dimension of the generated images is (120, 120, 3).
-We crop each image to (80, 80, 3) from the center.
+Additional random Poisson noise is added to the image to get the noisy blended images corresponding to the 10-year depth survey depth of the LSST.
+We selected $g$, $r$ and $i$ bands from the resultant images and converted them into \texttt{RGB} images.
+The original dimension of the generated images is ($120$, $120$, $3$).
+We crop each image to ($80$, $80$, $3$) from the center.
 The pixel values of the blended images will be normalized to $[0, 1]$ before entering the framework and the pre-blended images will be scaled to $[-1, 1]$ following~\cite{reiman2019deblending} .

+Galaxies in the current draft are randomly positioned (with appropriate buffer around the edges of the image), corresponding to the random chance alignments between galaxies, which is cause of the majority of blends.
+Blending occurring due to physical associations of galaxies would in any case require a different training set.